Final 2025 Ballon d’Or power rankings ahead of ceremony: Yamal or Dembele to claim award?

 Like Salah, Dembele wasn’t quite at his brilliant best in the final run-in.
 Goals dried up in April and May.

-But he still is – just about – the closest thing to a leading light in this superteam.
+But he still was – just about – the closest thing to a leading light in that PSG superteam.

 Dembele’s exceptional run of form mid-season helped turn PSG’s season around, while goals against Arsenal and Liverpool proved pivotal in clinching the club’s first-ever Champions League.